RosarioB/spring-boot-rest-api-crud/README.md

 In each branch the folder ***sql-scripts*** contains the SQL scripts to be run in MySQL.

 NOTE: to make use of Spring dev tools on Intellij in Settings -> Build, Execution, Deployment check Build Project Automatically and in Advanced Settings check Allow auto-make to start even if developed application is currently running.

-All APIs have been implemented starting from the code of this course: https://github.com/darbyluv2code/spring-boot-3-spring-6-hibernate-for-beginners.
-I may have added/changed something to address my goals.